Which place is cheaper, Amalfi or Cinque Terre?

 It's quite rainy in Amalfi.
 Cinque Terre receives a lot of rain in the winter.
 Cinque Terre usually gets less rain in January than Amalfi.
 Cinque Terre gets 100 mm (3.9 in) of rain, while Amalfi receives 111 mm (4.4 in) of rain this time of the year.

 In April, Cinque Terre is generally around the same temperature as Amalfi.
-Temperatures in Cinque Terre average around 14°C (57°F), and Amalfi stays around 13°C (55°F).
+Daily temperatures in Cinque Terre average around 14°C (57°F), and Amalfi fluctuates around 13°C (55°F).

 Cinque Terre usually receives around the same amount of sunshine as Amalfi during spring.
 Cinque Terre gets 192 hours of sunny skies, while Amalfi receives 189 hours of full sun in the spring.